 An audio interface proves to be one of the most essential tools in your studio setup, linking your DAW’s internal sound engine and the sound that is emitted from your output (headphones/studio monitors).
 When you think about the process of music making, you never think about the complexity of certain processes.
 The role of an audio interface is important, since it converts the digital numbers that occur within your DAW into analogue sound.
-Today, some of the best audio interface models are the ones that are able to process these signals flawlessly.
+Today, some of the best audio interfaces models are the ones that are able to process these signals flawlessly.

 Why is this important?
 If you don’t have a true sound representation, mistakes will be unavoidable at the mixing stage.
 Before going into detail about what an audio interface is, it is important to consider the criteria which will allow you to be able to make your choice.
 To choose an audio interface, you will have to look at different input and output configurations, connection types, formats and consider what you will use the audio interface for (record vocals, mixing, etc.)?

 In this article, we will try to simplify the role of an audio interface in your home studio by thoroughly analysing its characteristics.
 In the second part, we will give you a list of the best audio interfaces, accompanied by an accurate product description.

 Feels solid (red aluminium casing)

 Impossible to monitor separately with headphones on this interface